BOOPATHIN28/IBM-Project-6217-1658824745/README.md

        Collect the dataset or Create the dataset
 ###    > Data Preprocessing.
 1.Import the ImageDataGenerator library

 2.Configure ImageDataGenerator class

 3.Apply ImageDataGenerator functionality to Trainset and Testset

 ###   > Model Building

 1.Import the model building Libraries

 2.Initializing the model

 3.Adding Input Layer

 4.Adding Hidden Layer

 5.Adding Output Layer

 6.Configure the Learning Process

 7.Training and testing the model

 8.Optimize the Model

 9.Save the Model

 ### > Application Building
-Create an HTML file
+1.Create an HTML file

-Build Python Code
+2.Build Python Code

 ## Project Structure